 - Use a dropper or teaspoon to place in your dog’s mouth (1/2 teaspoon per 20 pounds of body weight twice daily).

 - You can also add it to your dogs’s drinking water.

-- Just make sure to find an organic or pesticide-free herb.
+- Make sure to find an organic or pesticide-free herb.

 Dosing Parsley Leaf For Your Dog’s UTI:

 - Tilford and Wulff recommend juicing parsley leaf in a vegetable juicer.

 - Feed the juice at 1 teaspoon per 20 pounds of your dog’s body weight.